-An adverb is a word used to modify verbs, adjectives, and other adverbs.
+An adverb is a word used to modify verbs, adjectives and other adverbs.
 Adverbs are like the seasoning in sentences.
 They help describe how things appear and how things happen.
-They help a reader see an action in their mind's eye.
+They help a reader visualize an action with an appropriate level of intensity.

-So, adverbs help you control what others see when you speak or write and are one of the necessary components of good writing.
+Adverbs help control what others see when you speak or write.
+They are one of the necessary components of good writing.
 When used correctly, they can add a whole new dimension to your work.
 Check out how using a strong vs. weak adverb can improve your writing.

 Written words should paint a picture in the reader's mind, and adverbs help make that happen.
 Adverbs add oomph to punches and power to kicks.
-Having a handy list of adverbs to call on will add a degree of energy and spice to your verbiage.
+Having a list of adverbs to call on can help add a degree of energy or spice to your verbiage.

 However, not all adverbs are strong.
 Some adverbs like "really" or "very" aren't adding to your imagery and could be removed or substituted.
 You can see this in action by comparing "really" vs. "unbelievably" in a sentence.

 While "really" isn't telling the reader much about how slow "she" is, using "unbelievably" gives you a vivid understanding.
 Her movement was so slow as to be unbelievable, which is very different from just being a bit slower than expected.
 As you can see, choosing adverbs is important.

 Now, it's time to look at a list of adverbs for writing to make it stronger.
 It's easy to say that "The quick brown fox jumped over a lazy brown dog," but how did he do it?
 That's the thing everyone is dying to know.
 A strong verb can often stand on its own, but adverbs can strengthen and color verbs to add vividness and clarity to any sentence.
 When adverbs modify verbs, they describe the way something is happening.
 In the examples below, the adverb is in bold and the verb is underlined.